-In this paper, we will extend the variational matrix product state (VMPS) approach ~\cite{guo2012critical} to study the two-spin-boson model (2SBM) with the sub-Ohmic bath.
+In this paper, we will extend the variational matrix product state (VMPS) approach ~\cite{guo2012critical} to study the two-spin-boson model (2SBM) with both sub-Ohmic and Ohmic baths.
 The paper is organized as follows.
 In Sec.
-II, we introduce the 2SBM in the bias fields for two spins along the opposite directions and the VMPS approach briefly.
+II, we introduce the 2SBM in the staggered biases for two spins along the opposite directions and the VMPS approach briefly.
 In Sec.
-III, we study the QPTs of the 2SBM in sub-Ohmic and Ohmic bath with the antiferromagnetic bias field.
-For the sub-Ohmic bath, we choose two typical powers of the spectra function of the bath, which are, respectively, corresponding to the mean-field and non-mean-field critical nature of the QPTs in the single SBM.
+III, we study the QPTs of the 2SBM in both sub-Ohmic and Ohmic baths with the staggered biases.
+For the sub-Ohmic bath, we choose two typical powers of the spectra function of the bath, which are, respectively, corresponding to the mean-field and interacting critical nature of the QPTs in the single SBM.
 The order parameter and the entanglement entropy between the two qubits and the bosonic bath are extensively calculated.
 The critical exponents for the order parameter are also analyzed.
 A QuTP separated by the 2nd-order (KT type) critical lines and the 1st-order ones for the sub-Ohmic (Ohmic) baths are revealed by several independent evidences from different observables.
-Finally, we present the brief summary in the last section.
+Finally, we present a brief summary in the last section.